Neo-Nazism: Definition

-Hyperborean racial doctrine
+Esotericism

 Neo-Nazi writers have posited a spiritual, esoteric doctrine of race, which moves beyond the primarily Darwinian-inspired materialist scientific racism popular mainly in the Anglosphere during the 20th century.
 Figures influential in the development of neo-Nazi racism, such as Miguel Serrano and Julius Evola (writers who are described by critics of Nazism such as the Southern Poverty Law Center as influential within what it presents as parts of "the bizarre fringes of National Socialism, past and present"), claim that the Hyperborean ancestors of the Aryans were in the distant past, far higher beings than their current state, having suffered from "involution" due to mixing with the "Telluric" peoples; supposed creations of the Demiurge.
 Within this theory, if the "Aryans" are to return to the Golden Age of the distant past, they need to awaken the memory of the blood.
 An extraterrestrial origin of the Hyperboreans is often claimed.
 These theories draw influence from Gnosticism and Tantrism, building on the work of the Ahnenerbe.
 Within this racist theory, Jews are held up as the antithesis of nobility, purity and beauty.